samsung-cnct/kraken/README.md

 ...
 ```

-If you have further questions or needs, please read through the rest of the documentaion and then open an issue.
+If you have further questions or needs, please read through the rest of the documentation and then open an issue.

 # Contributing Features, Bug Fixes and More
 We welcome all types of contributions from the community and and don't require a contributor license agreement.
 To simplify merging, we prefer pull requests based on a feature branch in your personal fork that's based off the current master of the kraken repo.
-For more details, please refer to our [kraken-lib Contributing](https://github.com/samsung-cnct/k2/blob/master/CONTRIBUTING.md) document.
+For more details, please refer to our [kraken-lib Contributing](https://github.com/samsung-cnct/kraken-lib/blob/master/CONTRIBUTING.md) document.

 ## To build
 This is a go project with vendored dependencies, so building is a snap.

 ```
-git clone https://github.com/<your github account>/k2cli.git
+git clone https://github.com/<your github account>/kraken.git
-cd k2cli
+cd kraken
 go build
 ```